How to Delete Wi-Fi History on a Wi-fi Router in 6 Steps

 Remember, clearing your Wi-Fi router’s history is only part of maintaining privacy.
 You should also delete your web browser’s history.

-If you encounter any issues with these steps, consider consulting a local IT professional for assistance.
+If you encounter any issues with these steps, consult an IT professional or your router’s support team for assistance if needed.

 See Also